The Marist Community

 Who are Hearing Panel Members?

-Hearing Panel members are a select group of students, faculty, and staff who volunteer to serve on a conduct board for the Office of Student Conduct.
+Hearing Panel members are a select group of faculty and staff who volunteer to serve on a conduct panel for the Office of Student Conduct.
 The composition of a College Hearing Panel consists of 1 – 5 members drawn from a trained pool of faculty and staff.
 The Academic Integrity Panel consists of 3 members drawn from a trained pool, with at least 2 full-time faculty members on a panel.
 All who are selected to serve receive specialized training on the College's conduct system, the hearing process, and sanctioning.
-Hearing Panel members are drawn from all majors.
-Panel members contribute a great deal to the Marist Community.
-Service in this capacity provides a wonderful opportunity for students to develop critical thinking, conflict resolution and communication skills.
+Hearing Panel members are drawn from all schools and departments on campus.
+Panel members serve the Marist Community by promoting justice and fairness, upholding standards of conduct, and contributing to the development of responsible student behavior.

 How do I become a Hearing Panel Member?

 - Conduct oneself in a trustworthy and professional manner to reflect the importance and seriousness of the hearing